 If you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation to make sure that dust from the installation settles.
 From there, routine care and maintenance are up to you!

 If you have questions about floor maintenance, we would be happy to answer them for you.
 Feel free to contact us at The Floor Store location nearest you.

 How do I keep my hardwood floors clean?

 The beauty and life of your hardwood floors depends on how you care for it.
 Follow a proper cleaning routine to keep it looking great over time.
 A few easy steps can extend the life of your hardwood flooring solution.

 You should not wet-mop hardwood floors.
-Too much moisture can permanently damage wood flooring, causing cracking, splitting and discoloration.
-If you spill water on your floor, you should clean it up immediately with a clean cloth.
-The best rule is to follow manufacturer recommendations for cleaning – while a damp, almost dry mop may be recommended for maintenance, excessive water will definitely damage your floors.
+Too much moisture can permanently damage wood flooring, causing cracking, splitting, and discoloration.
+If you spill water on your floor, clean it immediately with a clean cloth.
+The best rule is to follow manufacturer recommendations for cleaning.
+While a damp, almost dry, mop may be recommended for maintenance, excessive water will damage your floors.

-Yes, in many cases they can be.
-Techniques for repair depend on things like the extent of damage and the type of flooring finish that was originally used.
-If you have concerns about your floor, or questions about flooring repair, feel free to contact us.
-We’ll walk you through our available services for hardwood cleaning, repair and restoration.
+Yes, in many cases, they can be.
+Techniques for repair depend on the extent of damage and the type of finish used initially.
+If you have questions about your floor or flooring repair, feel free to contact us.
+We’ll walk you through our hardwood cleaning, repair, and restoration services.

 Spills are inevitable, but prompt action can prevent lasting damage.
 Address spills by blotting them with a dry, clean cloth.
 For stains, refer to your manufacturer's guide for recommended products and methods.
 Avoid excessive water, harsh chemicals, or abrasive tools, as they may harm your floors.